TitusLVR/InteractionOps/README.md

 <a href="https://imgur.com/bUoowcQ"><img src="https://i.imgur.com/bUoowcQ.png" title="iOps" /></a>

 # InteractionOps or iOps
-  It is a set of operators which boost Blender interactivity between user and application by using only five buttons (F1,F2,F3,F4,F5)
+  It is a set of operators which boost Blender interactivity between user and application by using only five functional buttons.

-Switch between Object mode and Edit mode for main object types, and extra functions for MESH and CURVE object types:

 ### MESH: